TripleDotEngineering/rfd/README.md

 Note, that GitHub username is used to identify the author.
 This enables us to more easily link the author URL to the person submitting the pull request.

+**This workflow is subject to change per RFD-0001.**

+Allocate the RFD

+1. Create a branch called `allocate/<id>` where `<id>` is your RFD number.
+1. Write a brief description for the RFD.
+1. Update the state metadata to `draft` and open a PR.
+1. Open a pull request against the `main` branch.
+Once accepted, this will allocate the RFD number and place the RFD in the `draft` state.

+Open for discussion

+1. Created a branch of the format `open/<id>`.
+1. Write the RFD
+1. Update the state to `discussion` and set draft to `false` and open a PR.
+1. This must be reviewed by at least 1 reviewer before approval.
+1. Once accepted, a new branch will be created `rfd/<id>` and a PR opened against `main`.

+Have discussion:
+1. State metadata should be set to `accepted`
+1. Discussion should be had in the PR
+1. Once approved (process TBD), the PR will be merged and the discussion closed.

 ### Write the RFD